gayverjr/opencap/docs/install.rst

 Compiling from source will take several minutes.
 To monitor your progress, you can run pip with the `--verbose` flag.

-To ensure that the installation was successful, start a Python shell, and type:
+To ensure that the installation was successful, return to your home directory, start a Python shell, and type:

 .. code:: python